 The Company is required to perform an impairment review of indefinite-lived intangible assets, including goodwill annually, and more frequently under certain circumstances.
 Indefinite-lived intangible assets are subjected to this annual impairment test during the fourth quarter of the Company's fiscal year.
 The Company engages primarily in the development, manufacture and sale of semiconductor products as well as technology licensing.
 As a result, the Company concluded there are two reporting units, semiconductor products and technology licensing.
 The Company's impairment evaluation consists of a qualitative impairment assessment in which management evaluates whether it is more likely than not that the indefinite-lived intangible assets are impaired.
 If it is determined that it is more likely than not, the Company performs a quantitative impairment test, which compares the fair value of the reporting unit or indefinite-lived intangible asset to its carrying value.
 If the Company determines through the impairment process that the indefinite-lived intangible asset has been impaired, the Company will record the impairment charge in its results of operation.
 Through March 31, 2023, the Company has never recorded a goodwill impairment charge.
-In the event that facts and circumstances indicate definite-lived intangible assets may be impaired, the Company evaluates the recoverability and estimated useful lives of such assets.
+In the event that facts and circumstances indicate definite-lived intangible assets.
 If such indicators are present, recoverability is evaluated based on whether the sum of the estimated undiscounted cash flows attributable to the asset (group) in question is less than their carrying value.
 If less, the Company measures the fair value of the asset (group) and recognizes an impairment loss if the carrying amount of the assets exceeds their respective fair values.